PathologyDataScience/triteia/README.md

 # triteia

 triteia is a Python client for performing inference on the NVIDIA Triton Inference Server.
 It provides model deployment, configuration, and optimization capabilities for the TensorFlow, ONNX, and Python Triton backends directly from Python.
-This was developed to address limitations in the [PyTriton](https://github.com/triton-inference-server/pytriton) package that only suppports deployments with the Python backend where TensorRT, XLA, and mixed precision are not available.
+This was developed to address limitations in the [PyTriton](https://github.com/triton-inference-server/pytriton) package, and to provide a simple-to-use interface for Whole-Slide Image inference.

 ![doc/overview_figure.png](doc/overview_figure.png)